lost-codee/subtaitoru-chrome-extension/README.md

 #### Manage your vocabulary

 Keep track of the vocabulary you've learned with the built-in vocabulary manager.
-Add tags, notes, and more to help you remember tricky words.

 ![Screenshot of the extension in action](./screenshots/Screenshot%202024-10-27%20120828.png)